CurlyPaul/cpc-z80-poc/README.md

 Download and extract WinApe from http://www.winape.net/

-WinApe is a CPC emulator with a build in Assembler.
+WinApe is a CPC emulator with a build in Assemblert

 Load WinApe.
 Press F3 to open the editor, and from there load main.asm